spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/business-unit-address-item/README.md

 # business-unit-address-item (molecule)

-Displays assigned and unassigned addresses on business unit page, which you can edit or delete.
+On business unit page, displays assigned and unassigned addresses which can be edited or deleted.

 ## Code sample